reflektoin/stjs/README.md

-# Software Design by Example
+#Finnish fork of Software Design by Example, Work In Progress

+I'm starting from the chapter "Pattern matching".

 ## A Tool-Based Introduction with JavaScript

 The best way to learn design in any field is to study examples,